Classical and strongly classical 2-absorbing second submodules: Introduction

 In \cite{mto16}, the authors introduced the notion of classical 2-absorbing submodules as a generalization of 2-absorbing submodules and studied some properties of this class of modules.
 A proper submodule $N$ of $M$ is called \emph{classical 2-absorbing submodule} if whenever $a, b, c \in R$ and $m \in M$ with $abcm \in N$, then $abm \in N$ or $acm \in N$ or $bcm \in N$ \cite{mto16}.

 The purpose of this paper is to introduce the concepts of classical and strongly classical 2-absorbing second submodules of an $R$-module $M$ as dual notion of classical 2-absorbing submodules and provide some information concerning these new classes of modules.
 We characterize classical (resp. strongly classical) 2-absorbing second submodules in Theorem \ref{t2.19} (resp.
 Theorem \ref{t52.19}).
-Example \ref{e59.1} shows that the classes of strongly 2-absorbing second modules and strongly classical 2-absorbing second modules are different in general.
 Also, we consider the relationship between classical 2-absorbing and strongly classical 2-absorbing second submodules in Examples \ref{e75.1}, \ref{e57.2}, and Propositions \ref{p3.5}.
 Theorem \ref{t2.24} (resp.
 Theorem \ref{t52.24}) of this paper shows that if $M$ is an Artinian $R$-module, then every non-zero submodule of $M$ has only a finite number of maximal classical (resp. strongly classical) 2-absorbing second submodules.
 Further, among other results, we investigate strongly classical 2-absorbing second submodules of a finite direct product of modules in Theorem \ref{t52.26}.